 When we’re pregnant, the phrase “eating for two” tends to come up a lot, sometimes from others and sometimes to justify eating whatever we want.
 But even though pregnancy nutrition is important, it’s when breastfeeding nutrition comes on the scene that it’s actually time to eat for two.

 This may seem strange, since you’re no longer carrying another person.
-Now, think about the rate of growth, the size differences, the increasing appetite and nutritional needs…breastfeeding is your body’s provision for all of those needs and more.
+However, think about the rate of growth, the size differences, the increasing appetite and nutritional needs…breastfeeding is your body’s provision for all of those needs and more.
 You’re working hard to make milk for that little one!
 You have to eat to replenish it.

 Breastfeeding Nutrition Recommendations